warlock-labs/sylow/README.md

 ## Core Concepts

-- **BLS Signatures**: A signature scheme allowing for signature aggregation and threshold signing.
+- **Finite fields**: These serve as the backbone of modern cryptography, allowing for secure signature schemes.
 - **alt-bn128 (BN254) Curve**: An elliptic curve with efficient pairing operations, widely used in zkSNARKs and supported by Ethereum precompiles.
-- **Threshold Signatures**: A cryptographic primitive allowing a subset of parties to collaboratively sign messages.
+- **Optimal ate pairing**: A cryptographic primitive allowing for efficient computation to verify the validity of a cryptographic signature.

 ## Performance